okelet/minidlnaindicator/README.md

 be stopped when the indicator finishes.
 Also, the own indicator will configure itself to run on every user logon.
 All these 3 settings can be changed from the indicator configuration menu.

-The MiniDLNA configuration has to be done by hand, but there are some shotcuts to open the file and edit it.
+The MiniDLNA configuration has to be done by hand, but there are some shortcuts to open the file and edit it.
 You can also open from the menu the LOG.
 If you change the configuration, please remember to restart the MiniDLNA process.

 ## TODO

 * Translators needed
 * Update system (from GitHub?)
-* Detect external MiniDLAN configuration changes
+* Detect external MiniDLNA configuration changes
 * Allow some basic MiniDLNA configuration (media folders, port)
 * Detect errors when launching the process (MiniDLNA returns 0 even when it exits because other application is listening in the same port); note, possible solution: when running in foreground